NorthIsUp/northisup.github.com/_posts/2008-05-09-doing-what-we-do-well-and-computers-dont.markdown

 ---
 layout: post
-title: Doing what we do well (and computers don't)
+title: "Doing what we do well (and computers don't)"
 published: true
 meta:
   btc_comment_summary: a:0:{}
   _edit_last: "2"
   friendfeed_id: 7792823af9ffe302f02293a0922136c8
   btc_comment_counts: a:0:{}
 tags:
 - crowd-sourcing
 - gaming
 - Humanity